Imaginary Time Propagation on a Quantum Chip: Results

-where $\beta$ indicates the index of the physical state (for n qubit $\beta$ runs from 0 to $2^n-1$).\\ In the simulation of the Hydrogen atom, we assume spherical symmetry in the s-wave and expand the radial wave function on the STO-2G basis, i.e.\ a linear combination of two Gaussian functions that approximate a Slater-type orbital~\cite{STO-NG}.
-Because this is a non-orthogonal basis, before applying our quantum algorithm, we first orthonormalize the Hamiltonian matrix (see, e.g., Eq.~(5.15) of Ref.~\cite{Not_orthogonal_basis_set}).
+where $\beta$ indicates the index of the physical state (for n qubit $\beta$ runs from 0 to $2^n-1$).
+In our words, we normalize the state \\ In the simulation of the Hydrogen atom, we assume spherical symmetry in the s-wave and expand the radial wave function on the STO-2G basis, i.e.\ a linear combination of two Gaussian functions that approximate a Slater-type orbital~\cite{STO-NG}.
+Because this is a non-orthogonal basis, before applying our quantum algorithm, we first orthonormalize the Hamiltonian matrix (see, e.g., Eq.~(5.15) of Ref.~\cite{Not_orthogonal_basis_set}.
 The quantum ITP algorithm requires two qubits: one qubit to represent the two orthonormalized basis states plus an additional reservoir qubit.
-We prepare the system-plus-reservoir wave function in the initial condition of Eq.~\eqref{initial} in the spin triplet state, and apply our quantum ITP algorithm in a `single shot' (i.e., working in the $\tau\gg 1$ limit) using $\tau_{\rm tot}=\tau=60.0$ Hartee$^{-1}$.
-Table~\ref{tab:Hyprob} shows the simulated occupation probabilities $p_{\alpha\beta}(\tau_{\rm tot})=|\langle \alpha\beta|\Psi(\tau_{\rm tot})\rangle|^2$ of the four computational states forming the extended Hilbert space after the application of $U(\tau)$.
-The results obtained by running the quantum circuit of Fig.~\ref{gate_Hyl} on the free access IBM \textit{ibmq$\_$ourense} system~\cite{IBM_quantum_exp} with 8192 shots are compared with a device level simulation of the implementation on a generic multilevel transmon using the optimal control approach as in Ref.~\cite{Optimalcontrol}.
-The final result upon normalization is also shown in Fig.~\ref{dmc_Hy}.
-One can see that the final state is essentially the ground state for the optimal control simulation and quite close to it in the IBM results.
-The difference between IBM and the exact values is due to noise and to the internal IBM compilation between the theoretical circuit and the actual gates.
+We prepare the system-plus-reservoir wave function in the initial condition of Eq.~\eqref{initial} in the $\ket{x}$ state ($|c_0|^2=0.361$), and apply our quantum ITP algorithm in a `single shot' (i.e., working in the $\tau\gg 1$ limit) using $\tau_{\rm tot}=\tau=15.0$ Hartee$^{-1}$.